powerace/website-content/post/javascript/javascript-worth-learning/index.md

 Those got my attention.

 Clicking the answer of led me to a reassuring answer, as I expected without a doubt.
-But I also had my own thoughts on the topic, so I though "let me write them"!
+But I also had my own thoughts on the topic, so I thought "let me write them"!

 Let's get it straight: **JavaScript is more alive than ever**.